johnatas-x/drupalazy/README.md

 - Press enter on the first question

 ### Alternative way
-If you don't trust a bearded man, you can download the `drupalazy.sh` file locally, proofread it, adapt it, give it execution rights and run it.
+If you don't trust a bearded man, you can download the `drupalazy.sh` file locally (or clone this project), proofread it, adapt it, give it execution rights and run it.
 ## :construction: How it works?
 When you run the script, a prompt appears and asks you for the Drupal installation path.
 By default, the current directory is pre-entered.
 You can, if necessary, modify or validate it.